Avoid a Thanksgiving Food Coma This Year With These Healthy Eating Strategies

 No one ever said Thanksgiving dinner was healthy.
-But there are certain tricks to make it a little healthier—and to avoid riding out an uncomfortable food coma on the couch for the rest of the night.
-Whether you’re doling out your own portions, or you’re at the mercy of Aunt Ida passing out plates piled high with “a little bit of everything,” knowing which foods you should be eating more of—and which you should only enjoy a few bites of—will help you make the best possible choices (and feel great) this Thanksgiving Day.
+But there are certain tricks to make it a little healthier—and to avoid riding out an uncomfortable turkey-and-stuffing-induced food coma on the couch for the rest of the night.
+Whether you’re doling out your own portions, or you’re at the mercy of Aunt Ida passing out plates piled high with “a little bit of everything,” these delicious ideas from nutrition and fitness experts will help you make the best possible choices (and feel great) this Thanksgiving Day.

 Start with soup.

 Pour yourself a bowl of seasonal veggie soup, suggests Katherine Tallmadge, RD, author of Diet Simple: 195 Mental Tricks, Substitutions, Habits & Inspirations.
 She recommends a butternut squash soup, or a broccoli and carrot soup with potatoes and thyme.
-Kicking off your meal with soup will help you slow down while eating, and research has shown it may even reduce the number of calories you consume at your main meal.
+Kicking off your meal with soup will help you slow down while eating, and research has shown it may help you avoid overdoing it at the main event.